Stonyhurst Saint Mary's Hall: St Mary's Hall

 Between 1828 and 1830, a new building in Georgian style was constructed closer to the college and opened as the new novitiate, St Mary's Hall.
 In the nineteenth century, the poet Gerard Manley Hopkins trained as a priest there, and in the twentieth century John Tolkien, son of J.R.R.
 Tolkien, also trained there.

-The building was extended with two symmetrical wings on either side in the 1850s when the symmetry of the College's south front was also finally completed.
+The building was extended with two symmetrical wings on either side in the 1850s when the symmetry of the college's south front was also finally completed.

-St Mary's Hall continued to function as a seminary until 1926 when the seminarians were moved to Heythrop Hall in Oxfordshire.
-The building lay derelict until the English College moved in for the duration of the War.
-After their return to Rome, Figures Playroom was transferred from the College to St Mary's Hall, which opened as a middle school to Stonyhurst in 1946.
-When Hodder Place was closed in 1970, the pupils were moved across to St Mary's Hall to form Hodder Playroom.
-As successor to Hodder Place, SMH has a claim to be the oldest surviving preparatory school in Britain.
+St Mary's Hall continued to function as a formation centre for Jesuits until 1926 when they were moved to Heythrop Hall in Oxfordshire.
+During World War Two, the building lay derelict until the English College moved in for the war's duration.
+After their return to Rome, the Figures Playroom (ages 11 to 12) was transferred from the college to St Mary's Hall, which opened as a middle school to Stonyhurst in 1946.
+When Hodder Place was closed in 1970, the pupils were moved across to St Mary's Hall to form the Hodder Playroom.
+As successor to Hodder Place, the school has a claim to be the oldest surviving preparatory school in Britain.

-Since the addition of wings and the chapel extension in the nineteenth century, the buildings of St Mary's Hall changed comparatively little, except due to extensive fire damage in the 1980s, which destroyed much of the building's wooden panelling.
-In 1993, as part of the Stonyhurst Centenaries, celebrating the four-hundredth anniversary of the school's founding and the two-hundredth anniversary of its settlement at Stonyhurst the year later, a new state-of-the-art theatre was built in the grounds, the Centenaries Theatre.
-Since then, the old theatre has been transformed into a new entrance and library, and, with the transition to co-education in 1997, girls' dormitories have been created in the old craft, design, and technology attic, and new changing facilities for girls created at the back of the Sports Hall.
+In the 1980s, a fire destroyed much of the building's wooden panelling.
+In 1993, as part of the Stonyhurst Centenaries, celebrating the four-hundredth anniversary of the school's founding and the two-hundredth anniversary of its settlement at Stonyhurst the year later, the Centenaries Theatre was built.
+In 1997, the transition to becoming a fully co-educational school started.
+In 2004, with the opening of Hodder House, the pre-school for 3-year-olds, was created.

-Hodder House

-In 2004, the old gymnasium was converted into new Foundation Stage and KS1 facility, and named Hodder House.
-It educates children ages 3–7, making it now possible to undergo fifteen years of education at Stonyhurst.

-Rebranding

-Until 2007, SMH was officially known as "St Mary's Hall, Stonyhurst".
-The new Headmaster of the College, Andrew Johnson, insisted that a new name was necessary to bring the Stonyhurst campus closer together; SMH is now officially known as "Stonyhurst St Mary's Hall".
+Until 2007, the school was officially known as "St Mary's Hall, Stonyhurst".
+That year, the school officially became known as "Stonyhurst St Mary's Hall".

+In September 2024, the education of pupils aged 11 to 13 was transferred from St Mary's Hall to Stonyhurst College.